alafh11/Stock-for-Cat-BETA/README.md

 ## 📌 Project Overview

 This is a beta version of a stock analysis dashboard that currently focuses on AAPL (Apple Inc.) stock as a proof of concept.
-The project demonstrates a pipeline for financial data analysis and forecasting that can be expanded to other stocks in the future.
+The project demonstrates a scalable pipeline for financial data analysis and forecasting that can be expanded to other stocks in the future.

 ## 🚀 Key Features

-Proof of Concept: Currently tested on AAPL stock (1/100 planned)
+Proof of Concept – Currently supports AAPL (1/100 planned stocks)

-Complete Analysis Pipeline:
+End-to-End Analysis Pipeline:

 Data importation from Yahoo Finance